EsthebanDiego/practicasOnlineTutorials/CSS Javascript Navbar/README.md

-# Screenshot of the Anime.js effect
+# Screenshot of the CSS Javascript Navbar

 ![sample img](./sample.png)